Trisdoan/Ecommerce_Marketing_Analytics/README.md

-## 6. For the gsearch lander test, estimate revenue that test earned us
+## 6. For the gsearch lander test, estimate revenue that test has earned from 19 Jun to Jul 28

 ### Steps: